 Day 9 - S. Miguel

-After meeting your driver/guide in the hotel lobby, head west to one of the most awesome natural sights in the world, the twin caldeira lakes of Sete Cidades.
+After meeting your driver/guide in the hotel lobby, head west to one of the most awesome natural sights in the world, the twin caldeira lakes of Sete Cidades for a full day tour with brunch included.
 The view from "Vista do Rei" (King's View) high on the crater's rim is stunning.
 Far below, next to the lakes, is the pretty village of Sete Cidades (Seven Cities, named for a mythical kingdom).
-Descend into the caldeira to visit the town.
-Before returning to Ponta Delgada, stop at a pineapple plantation.
+Descend into the caldeira to visit the town, continuing the tour, stop at a pineapple plantation.
 The Azores are not warm enough to grow pineapples in the open but they thrive in the greenhouses with careful cultivation methods.
-Afternoon free in Ponta Delgada.
+Continue to the Fire Lake, the highest crater lake located in the center of the island, stop at Caldeira Velha, Ribeira Grande and return to Ponta Delgada.
+Rerturn to the hotel.

 Check out in the late morning.
 The hotel will store your baggage for you.
 Day free for last minute shopping and sightseeing in Ponta Delgada before your transfer to the airport.
 An optional half-day morning tour to Lagoa do Fogo (Fire Lake) with a stop at a ceramics factory in the town of Lagoa is available.